Sponsored

 Many of the new products on show floor were developed with this worker shortage in mind and offered electrical contractors new options to do more with less and maximize productivity on jobsites with slimmer field staffs.
 Some of the products that caught my eye on the show floor included:

-• Keystone LED retrofit fixtures some with multiple lens options included with each fixture
+- Keystone LED retrofit fixtures with multiple lens options included

-• Greenlee’s Micro Crimper with various die options that can also be turned into a cutter
+- Greenlee’s Micro Crimper with various die options including a cutter

 Schneider Electric’s load center with inverter and battery pack options. for EV chargers and PV panels.
 They are now available in California and Puerto Rico, but not yet nationally.